Let’s continue our survey of the top 10 things you’d be crazy not to know about our growing mental problem.

 As Professor Lewandowsky likes to tell his Psych undergrads at Bristol University, “There’s no one ‘right’ way to take your own life.”

 “We obviously respect the right of Asian minors to choose end-of-life.
-So rather than try to talk them out of it, which would border on racism,” he hastens to explain, “we simply steer the phone call towards the wide range of methods they may not have considered.
+So rather than try to talk them out of it, which would border on racism,” he stresses, “we simply steer the phone call towards the wide range of methods they may not have considered.

 “For example, could they see themselves jumping in front of a train?
 Or does someone at their mosque have a gun and a single round of ammunition they’re not using at the moment?